xuanzhou1/tutorials/zotero.md

-# Zotero: Best literature manage softwore
+# Zotero: Best literature management softwore

 ## Configure the quicklook in zotero for Windows